-After you have the pptp package installed and a new kernel, you need to edit a few files to setup for your connection.
+After you have the pptp package installed and edited /etc/sysctl.conf, you need to edit a few files to setup for your connection.
 This packages uses the in-house OpenBSD ppp(8), so if you are familiar with ppp(8), much of the setup is the same.
 Also, refer to FAQ 6, PPP.